hannescrypto/XenMinerWrapper_h/README.md

+hannescrypto modded version
+changes

+1.) shows CPU cores/threads
+2.) show CPU Load/Mem Load (sadly only update on Startup) 3.) store all userfiles incl.
+Loaction of miner.py in userdata folder 4.) works with newest miner.py but weird output because of new colorscheme in miner.py

+Date 21.09.2023

 # XEN.pub's XenMiner Wrapper

 Welcome to the XEN.pub's XenMiner Wrapper, a Python-based user interface for XenMiner.
 This tool simplifies the process of setting up and running the XenMiner by providing a user-friendly interface that seamlessly works across Linux, macOS, and Windows.